shieldproject/shield/docs/API.md

 FIXME: Fix target.endpoint string -> JSON problem.

+**Access Control**

+You must be authenticated to access this API endpoint.

+You must also have the `operator` role on the tenant.

 **Errors**

 The following error messages can be returned:

-- **Unable to retrieve tenant information** - An internal error occurred and should be investigated by the site administrators.
+- **Unable to retrieve tenant information**: an internal error occurred and should be investigated by the site administrators

-- **No such target** - No target with the given UUID exists on the specified tenant.
+- **No such target**:
+  No target with the given UUID exists on the specified tenant.